 Be sure to download the Houzz app and create a profile so you can also save pictures there.
 Houzz was what convinced us we needed to bring our kitchen cabinets all the way up to the ceiling instead of stopping just under.

-Lastly, follow some custom home builders on instagram for inspiration- a lot of big builders love to post kitchen and bathrooms and fun tiles!
+Lastly, follow some custom home builders on Instagram for inspiration.
+Not on IG yet?
+You will want to be.
+A lot of big builders post kitchens and bathrooms and fun tiles and all the ideas!
+ALL the inspiration is on Instagram.
 You can follow my builder here.
-Of course you will also want to follow your same favorite interior designers on instagram too.
+Of course you will also want to follow your favorite interior designers on Instagram too.
 Pin your heart out until you can envision what you want in your mind.

 Where Not To Find A Vision:

 Don’t go online starting threads looking for advice, or polling people’s opinions on sites like Houzz or Facebook.
 You know what they say about opinions… and you are asking the general public, essentially.
 People who may talk like they know it all, but their tastes and life experiences are probably wildly different than yours.